Concordia-Mitacs outbound Globalink Research Award (GRA)

 Application Process and Review

-Please read carefully the details of the Mitacs GRA program and application process.
+Please read carefully the details of the Mitacs Globalink Research Award (GRA) program and application process.

 To participate in this competition, Concordia candidates need to meet the following eligibility criteria: